Reduce Transmission Delay for Cache-Aided Two-Layer Network: Introduction

 The rest of the paper is organized as follows.
 Section \ref{eq:Model} introduces the system model considered in this paper.
-Section \ref{Sec_Motivation} reviews the related work and describes the motivation on our work.
-Section \ref{sec_results} presents our main results and the proof is given in \ref{sec_proof}.
+Section \ref{Sec_Preliminary} reviews the related work.
+Section \ref{Sec_Motivation} gives motivations and some simple examples of our new schemes.
+Section \ref{sec_results} presents our main results.
+The proposed centralized and decentralized schemes are described in Section \ref{sec_proof_centralized} and Section \ref{sec_proof_decentralized}, respectively.
 Section \ref{sec_conclusion} concludes the paper.